Text by CLOT Magazine

-This year they have invited artists to interpret the theme of science and the programme presents both emerging and established individuals and groups working in the fields of experimental and improvised music, sound art, contemporary composition and performance art.
+This year they have invited artists to interpret the theme of science.
+The programme presents both emerging and established individuals and groups working in experimental and improvised music, sound art, contemporary composition and performance art.
 From the first names announced, some highlights:

 Rhys Chatham will perform ‘Pythagorean Dream’, a solo piece that constructs hypnotic layers of trumpet in phased loops.
 AJA and UKAEA incorporate rhythmic rituals into their performances, drawing the audience into an open field of interactive rapture.
-David Thomas Broughton the singer-songwriter who approaches his music in a surreal way and acclaimed sound artist Jez Riley French & Pheobe Riley Law.
+David Thomas Broughton, the singer-songwriter who approaches his music surreally and acclaimed sound artists Jez Riley French & Pheobe Riley Law.

 International artists include a special contingent from the Helsinki-based collective Charm of Sound; Japanese sound artist Tetsuya Umeda, who will use the full space of the fort’s Romney Hut to conduct kinetic experiments with materials and temperatures; and Greek-born instrument-inventor Tasos Stamou, who will perform with his latest creations.

-Also already featured at CLOT magazine, we will find media-art duo Semiconductor will reveal subatomic processes in an intricate video piece, and Louise Mackenzie will invite participants to transmute data derived from the DNA in seawater into sound.
+Also already featured in CLOT magazine, we will find media-art duo Semiconductor will reveal subatomic processes in an intricate video piece.
+Louise Mackenzie will invite participants to transmute data derived from the DNA in seawater into sound.

-Tickets are on sale now and there’ll be another round of announcements in the coming weeks.
+Tickets are on sale now, and another round of announcements will be in the coming weeks.